 I know from experience that this is a very challenging task.
 I also know from experience that, in many cases, 90% is not good enough (and the more serious your condition, the more important compliance is until your body has healed).
 I know from experience that this increases your food budget (although perhaps this can be negated by decreasing your medical expenses).
 I try to focus on the delicious foods that I do get to eat (yes, there are lots of them!).
 I try to focus on the fact that I have a strategy for improving my health that is far more powerful than any prescription medication (Note that in many cases you will still need to be on prescription medications, especially those that support organs attacked by your disease, although you may be able to reduce your dose.
 Please work with your doctor on this one!).
 And, compliance gets much easier once you start to see improvement (how long this takes will be different for everyone, but typically anywhere from a couple of days to a couple of months).
 It’s only effort until it’s routine.

-Want a great cookbook to help you get started (and while you wait for my book to be released)?
-The Autoimmune Paleo Cookbook was written by my friend Mickey Trescott and contains 110 autoimmune protocol-friendly recipes including some wonderful treats (and only 3 or 4 are similar to recipes that will be included in my book, so it’s a great compliment to The Paleo Approach).
-At this time, this book is available as an e-book only.
-Read my full review here and see preview recipes here and here.
+Want a great cookbook to help you get started (and while you wait for my cookbook to be released)?
+The Autoimmune Paleo Cookbook was written by my friend Mickey Trescott.
+The print version which was just released contains 150 recipes and the e-book version contains 110 autoimmune protocol-friendly recipes including some wonderful treats (and only 3 or 4 are similar to recipes in the e-book version and about a dozen in the printer version as what will be included in my book, so it’s a great compliment to The Paleo Approach).
+Read my full review of the e-book version here and see preview recipes here and here.